norairlabs/docs-norairlabs-com/docs/sdk/products/on-board-computer/instruction-set/wall/hard-reset.md

 Does not affect the OBCS.
 For this, a dedicated OBCS hard-reset instruction must be done immediately after, if desired.

+All peripherals enumeration data is lost.
+These must be enumerated again.

 ## See also
 - [OBCS Hard-Reset](../c-port/hard-reset.md)
 - [J-PORT Hard-Reset](../j-port/hard-reset.md)